 ST2 was not originally intended to be the start of a trilogy, but like Sherlock Holmes, Spock could not be left dead.
 Perhaps the best scene in the film is the sequence of rescuing Dr McCoy and stealing the Enterprise, which achieves nail-biting suspense (much more than most battle scenes) just by backing a ship out of the space port, rather slowly.
 However, the destruction of the Enterprise also stands out.
 The self-destruct code sequence from "Let This Be Your Last Battlefield" (TOS) is followed exactly; just as well since most fans could recite it from memory.

 In Kirk's final battle with the Klingon commander Kruge, notice that when Kirk has him at his mercy he tries to pull him back from the cliff and save him.
 It's only when Kruge shows that he prefers to drag Kirk down with him that Kirk kicks him off the cliff.
-Kirk is clearly furiously angry, but he only kills when it is unavoidable for self-defence.
+Kirk is clearly furiously angry—don't forget that Kruge has just killed his son—yet he only kills when it is unavoidable for self-defence.
 As he says in "A Taste of Armageddon" (TOS), OK, we're killers, but we don't have to kill today.